MetPX/sarracenia/doc/design/webification.rst

 	  at any rate, there is a direct AMQP gateway option.
 	  The project involves setting it up.

+          This is the method likely to work most easily, but it is completely custom. no standards compliance (ie. you need to use kaazing libraries on client and server.)

+	  rather complicated.

 	- jwebsocket.org. is opeen source.